manubs/busybox/README.md

 This project was initially build for debugging and troubleshooting application on container.
 We can use this docker image as side car container for troubleshooting purposes.

+# Packages Installed

+1.htop
+2.nslookup
+3.traceroute
+4.nc
+5.dig
+6.grpcurl
+7.jstack

+Additional Busy box 300+ commands has been embedded into the image.

 # Installation